4 Ways to Invite Opportunity Into Your Life

 2. Clear your mind and your schedule.

 We live in a culture that glorifies busy and productive and leaves little room for quiet exploration of self.
 But those moments of solitude are exactly what you need; if you are hyper-focused on staying busy, opportunities will pass you by.
 You must let go of the scarcity mindset that tells you constant motion is the only way to find peace and security.
-You need breathing room to explore what you really want, and clearing your mind and opening your schedule will allow you to make room for the opportunity you most desire into your life.
+You need breathing room to explore what you really want.
+Clearing your mind and opening your schedule will allow you to make room for the opportunity you most desire to come into your life.

 3. Say thank you.

 You might think of thank you notes as something reserved for post-party gratitude, but they can actually be a great way to foster connection.
-Thank people for sharing their time, their expertise and their experience with you, whether with a handwritten note or an email.
-Thank people who have influenced your growth.
+Thank people for sharing their time, their expertise and their experience, whether with a handwritten note or an email.
+Send a thank you note to people who have influenced your growth.
 Thank people who have shown up for you during hard times in your life.
-The act of writing down your gratitude and literally sending it out into the world will help invite opportunity your way.
+The act of writing your gratitude and literally sending it out into the world will help open yourself new opportunities.
 Not only does it remind you to live in a state of gratitude and abundance, but showing your appreciation and interest in others will bring both giver and receiver a tremendous boost in happiness.

 Do you remember the curiosity you once had in childhood?
 Do you remember how much your world opened up thanks to that curiosity?
-A lot.
 So why do we stop being curious about our world and ourselves?
 Opportunity loves growth, so if you are doing the same things, thinking about the same things and pursuing the same things day after day, opportunity isn’t likely to come knocking.
 Allow yourself room to be curious about what truly interests you, and lean into learning more about yourself.
-It is our job as humans to grow and seek knowledge, and in doing so, we will attract opportunity into our lives.
+It is our job as humans to grow and seek knowledge.
+In doing so, we will be open to accepting new opportunities in our lives.

 This article was published in May 2019 and has been updated.
 Photo by Pressmaster/Shutterstock